phil-rice/ShoppingKata2/README.md

 I'm fairly happy with the test coverage, although I have overtested the two offers (mostly because they are in the specification).

 I ran out of time, so short circuited some of things I would normally do.
-The BuyNForY isn't properly generized - it's defined for 'Product'.
+The BuyNAndGetDiscount isn't properly generized - it's defined for 'Product'.
 I also didn't properly mock the tests in the 'addOffersToBasket' - I should have decoupled the results from the actual code